 - Second, fill the position of U.S. Intellectual Property Enforcement Coordinator (IPEC).
 President Biden himself helped implement the law that created IPEC, so he understands the position’s significance.
 The IPEC oversees Executive Office efforts to curb piracy.
 The U.S. Chamber estimates streaming piracy saps as much as $71 billion from the U.S. economy each year, and up to half a million American jobs.
 Creators need a committed, passionate ally to tackle these problems anew.

 - Third, stabilize the position of National IPR Director.
 For more than a decade, the National Intellectual Property Rights Coordination Center, led by the National IPR Director, has been at the forefront of the U.S. government’s response to combating global IP theft and enforcing international trade laws.
 Unfortunately, the Center has been impacted by too-frequent leadership turnover.
 This critical investigation and enforcement role must be elevated and empowered to provide long-term, strategic assistance to U.S. intellectual property-intensive industries.

 As the Biden Administration makes appointments to these key posts, we hope they will support creators with qualified individuals who understand how important it is to protect intellectual property rights to maintain a healthy climate in which creators can thrive.

 About the authors

-Frank Cullen is Vice President of U.S. Intellectual Property Policy.
+Frank Cullen is former Vice President of U.S. Intellectual Property Policy.